pavankat/create-react-app-four/README.md

 and it'll tell you what your heroku app is

-#### getting a spotify api key

-You'll also have to go to https://developer.spotify.com/my-applications/ and make an application.
-Spotify asks for information, you can put down that you're making an app to learn how to use the spotify api

 #### setting up your environment variables on heroku for spotify

 go login to spotify and find the app you made then go to settings and then add the following environment variables: